By, Harkirtan Kaur

 About the Author

-Harkirtan Kaur works as a Specialist (Documentation) in FIS, Pune.
-She has more than seven and a half years of experience in the IT industry.
+Harkirtan works as a Senior Technical Writer in FIS, Pune.
+She has more than seven years of experience in the IT industry.
 In 2013-14, she completed her Diploma with Distinction in “Sub-editing and Design” from London School of Journalism.
 She is a published author of a tri-lingual poetry book, Vision and Focus (2007).
 She received an appreciation for her writing skills from the American Embassy of India in 2001.
-She is interested in traveling, blogging, poetry writing, cooking, and singing.
+She is interested in blogging, writing poems, cooking and singing.
 You can reach her at firstname.lastname@example.org.